Sivamani-18/JS-Courses/README.md

 ```

 ### Object.isExtensible()
 Determines if an object is extensible (i.e., whether new properties can be added to it).
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {};
 console.log(Object.isExtensible(obj)); // true